Point of View Definition:

 Beyond the Point of View Definition

-Now that you know the available points of view, you can choose the one most suitable for your story.
+Now that you know your options, you can choose the best point of view for your story.